almarklein/faq-div/site/faq.md

 If you use an editor, this is probably something like the "heading 3" format.
 In markdown this is `### a heading`.

-The answer to the question is usually formatted with paragraphs (`<p>`), but it does not have to be.
-Any other elements (e.g. images) can also be used.
+The answers to the questions are usually formatted with paragraphs (`<p>`), but any other elements (e.g. images) can also be used.

 ### How do I load the FAQ-div library on my page?

-Download the FAQ-div lib and makes sure your server can serve it, then add this anywhere on your page (preferably in the head section):
+Download the FAQ-div lib and add it to your website's assets, then add the following HTML anywhere on your page (preferably in the head section):

 ```html
 <script src='faq-div.js'></script>